 There are many different types of innovation that your business can implement, and it is important you choose the right one that aligns with your business goals.

-Co-founder and expert consultant at hgkc, Peter Quintana, First Solution’s Managing Director Tom Henson and First Digital’s Head of Technology Christopher Shanks, have combined their expertise on Digital Innovation to help businesses gain some clarity.
+Co-founder and expert consultant at hgkc, Peter Quintana, Emerge Digital's Managing Director Tom Henson and their Head of Technology Christopher Shanks, have combined their expertise on Digital Innovation to help businesses gain some clarity.
 They created a webinar in which they discuss digital transformation and the implications for businesses embarking on this journey.
-It’s a wide-ranging conversation with insight embracing the Three Horizons, First Digital’s Innovation Committee, BEANs, (you’ll have to listen to find out what BEANS are) and a practical diagnostic tool to help you get started - “Challenge of Innovation Worksheet.”
+It’s a wide-ranging conversation with insight embracing the Three Horizons, First Digital’s Innovation Committee, BEANs, (you’ll have to listen to find out what BEANS are) and a practical diagnostic tool to help you get started.